ANXIETY CONSIDERATIONS

 Areas of the body that never receive massage therapy are the genitals and their immediate vicinity.

-Areas of the body that may receive massage therapy with expressed permission and careful draping include the abdomen, sternum, front of the hips, and inner thighs.
+Areas of the body that may receive massage therapy with expressed permission and mindful draping include the abdomen, sternum, front of the hips, and inner thighs.
+Massage to the inner thighs may require you to wear shorts during your session.

 Due to various conditions, injuries, and overuse, I often apply massage therapy to the back of hips (glutes) over linens and/or clothing.
 If you prefers direct skin contact to glutes, I will confirm permission, then proceed with mindful draping or change the client to lay on their side.